coldenate/remcord/README.md

 - User-defined RPC Strings
 - The Platform of choice

-This data is solely used for the purpose of enabling Discord RPC functionality and is not stored or used for any other purposes.
-For more information on how Discord handles user data, please refer to Discord's Privacy Policy.
+This info is only used to power Discord RPC features, and nothing else.
+For more about how Discord handles your data, check out [Discord's Privacy Policy](https://discord.com/privacy).

 ---